neithere/doqu/doc/ext.rst

 Extensions
 ==========

-`Docu` ships with some batteries included.
+`Doqu` ships with some batteries included.

 Database backends
 -----------------